rhagelstrom/BetterCombatEffects/README.md

 * **ADVCOND: [condition] or [all] *** Grant advantage on a save by this actor against the defined condition
 * **DISCOND: [condition] or [all] *** Grant disadvantage on a save by this actor against the defined condition

+### No Rest for the Weary

+* **NOREST** Actor will not gain the benefit of a short or long rest.
+Note: Will not prevent the actor from rolling Hit Dice
+* **NORESTL** Actor will not gain the benefit of a long rest Note: Will not prevent the actor from rolling Hit Dice

 ### Concentration

 Default off: When on, adding an new spell effect that requires concentration will automatically remove the previous concentration effects if any exist.
 This can be toggled on/off in the options menu